 Pros: The Spring Lake DGC is, as often stated, a course with major potential but severely lacking in maintenance.
-It is supposed to be 18 holes but hole 18 is unfortunately missing.

 -Rubber tee pads on most holes and most give a very rough indication the layout of the hole.